Skip to content

 \[\mathcal{L} = \mathcal{L}_{\mathrm{CSP}} + \lambda_1 \mathcal{L}_{\mathrm{CIB}} + \lambda_2 \mathcal{L}_{\mathrm{AFCL}} + \lambda_3 \mathcal{L}_{\mathrm{reg}}\]

-• Backbone: CLIP ViT-L/14 (frozen)
+• Backbone: CLIP ViT-L/14 (Frozen)

-• Optimizer: Adam, learning rate \(1 \times 10^{-4}\), batch size 512
+• Optimizer: Adam, LR \(1 \times 10^{-4}\), batch size 512

-• Training data: SD v1.4 subset of GenImage
+• Training Data: GenImage SD v1.4 subset

-• Early stopping applied to prevent overfitting
+• Early stopping is employed to prevent overfitting.

 Key Experimental Results